Zhengzhou: Administration and demography

 Zhengzhou is divided into 6 urban districts, 5 county-level cities and 1 county.
 These subdivisions are likely to undergo significant changes in the near future due to increasingly rapid urban expansion and urban planning.

-The municipality is home to 8,626,505 inhabitants (2010 census) and 6.35 million in its built up area made of 6 urban and suburban districts, Xingyang and Xinzheng cities and now Zhongmu county largely being urbanized, making the city one of the main built-up areas of the province.
+The prefecture-level city is home to 12,600,574 inhabitants (2020 census), and 10,260,667 in its built up area made of 6 urban and suburban districts: Xingyang, Xinzheng and Zhongmu are largely being urbanized, making the city one of the main built-up areas of the province.